 The score for Mediobanca's Profitability is baa3, one notch below the Macro-Adjusted score.
-The assigned score reflects our medium-term view on Mediobanca's return on tangible assets, including a possible reduction in its stake in Generali, which is a material contributor to Mediobanca's profitability: in the second half of 2019, principal investing generated a profit of €187 million.
-Mediobanca presented its new 2019-23 business plan in November 2019, which primarily focuses on growth in revenue and earnings, and which could include a reduction in its stake in Generali to finance acquisitions.
-The bank did not announce any revision of its business plan guidelines following the coronavirus outbreak.
-That said, the bank's profitability is likely to be materially affected given the importance of its consumer finance activity, which accounts for around 30% of the loan book.
+The assigned score reflects our medium-term view on Mediobanca's return on tangible assets, including a possible reduction in its stake in Generali, which is a material contributor to Mediobanca's profitability: in the full-year ending in June 20201, principal investing generated a net profit of €295 million.

+Mediobanca presented its 2019-23 business plan in November 2019, which primarily focuses on growth in revenue and earnings, and which could include a reduction in its stake in Generali to finance acquisitions.
+The bank did not announce any revision of its business plan guidelines following the coronavirus pandemic.
+However, we expect the bank's profitability to be under pressure given the importance of its consumer finance activity, which accounts for around 28% of the loan book.

-In the last three years, Mediobanca reported an average return on tangible assets of about 115 basis points, which is sound in the Italian and European contexts.
-Furthermore, despite a difficult operating environment, particularly in Italy, Mediobanca has a good track record of generating profit (Exhibit 5).
-Since 2001, the bank has reported only one net annual loss (in 2013).
-This was because of losses on the disposal of large stakes in companies, rather than by loan impairments, trading losses, restructuring costs or conduct-related fines.
+In the last three years, Mediobanca reported an average return on tangible assets of about 115 bps, which is sound in the Italian and European contexts.
+Furthermore, despite a difficult operating environment, particularly in Italy, Mediobanca has a good track record of generating profit (see Exhibit 5), even though this is partly due to the contribution to income from the stake in Generali.